catalinsh/tfg-paddel/README.md

   the PADDEL library.
 It's main purpose is to serve as an interface between the website and the library.
 Swagger documentation for the API can be accessed in the `/api/docs` path of a deployment of the containers.

+- **database**: PostgreSQL 15.2 based container.
+It is used by the API to persist information.

 This folder also containes a `sample.env` file which contains environment variables used by the containers and some base values.
 It should be edited to